 - Other Les Mills!

-Most importantly, if a Les Mills gym tried to set a higher price that would incentivise the entry of additional substitutes whose costs of entry are relatively low (outside group fitness classes, phone apps) leading to an enventual reduction in demand for Les Mills memberships.
+Most importantly, if a Les Mills gym tried to set a higher price that would incentivize the entry of additional substitutes whose costs of entry are relatively low (outside group fitness classes, phone apps) leading to an eventual reduction in demand for Les Mills memberships.
+If you are consider to work out at home and save as much as you can, you might also want to get the Best nootrpics to boost your health.

 To sum up my thoughts , I have recently joined Les Mills , a monopolistically competitive firm.
 There exist other substitute gym clubs in Wellington but the price charged by Les Mills is higher due to the better amenities it provides.